-Smart Cities are one of the biggest application.
-IoT helps to check traffic conditions, find emergency situations, accidents, etc. Smart sensors like smart CCTV cameras are embedded at poles, ATM, shop doors, traffic signals etc to check city conditions.
+Smart Cities are one of the biggest applications.
+IoT helps to check traffic conditions, find emergency situations, accidents, etc. Smart sensors like smart CCTV cameras are embedded at poles, ATMs, shop doors, traffic signals, etc to check city conditions.

-For example if any accident occurs, smart camera will find it and sends a message to nearest ambulance and police points.
+For example, if an accident occurs, a smart camera will find it and sends a message to the nearest ambulance and police points.

 Let us take another case.
 If someone breaks traffic rules by breaking traffic signals, then smart cameras will come into play.
-This camera records the vehicle, extracts image of number plate and sends to police station.
+This camera records the vehicle, extracts the image of the number plate, and sends it to the police station.

-Systems in police station will read this number plate, identifies the owner’s address and sends fine to pay.
+Systems in the police station will read this number plate, identifies the owner’s address, and sends a fine to pay.

 4. Weather Prediction

 The special weather system then makes a pattern.
-Using this pattern, it detects future data to some extent.
-Then after processing this future data, it gives a message whether there will be rain, storms or not in the coming days.
+Using this pattern detects future data to some extent.
+Then after processing this future data, it gives a message whether there will be rain, storms, or not in the coming days.

-If pattern prediction is strong and accurate, it can predict weather for large coming days.
+If pattern prediction is strong and accurate, it can predict the weather for large coming days.